-Suspension wire hangers are increasingly being utilized for a wide range of construction applications due to their versatility and strength.
-Contractors have implemented these hangers to support various types of equipment and systems, including fan coils, refrigerant racks, small bore plumbing services, domestic water lines, ductwork (both spiral and rectangular medium pressure and low pressure), as well as PVC, copper, and CPVC pipes.
-These systems are particularly prevalent in waste, vent, domestic water, and hydronic applications, handling sizes up to 10" lines containing vapor or fluids.
+Suspension wire hangers are increasingly being used for a wide range of construction applications due to their versatility and strength.
+Contractors have implemented these hangers to support various types of equipment and systems, including fan coils, refrigerant racks, small bore plumbing services, domestic water lines, ductwork (both spiral and rectangular, medium pressure and low pressure), as well as polyvinyl chloride (PVC), copper, and chlorinated polyvinyl chloride (CPVC) pipes.
+These systems are particularly prevalent in waste, vent, domestic water and hydronic applications, handling sizes up to 10" lines containing vapor or fluids.